The Wife of Usher's Well

 The most popular versions in America have a different tone and an overtly religious nature.
 They return at Christmas rather than Martinmas, and happily return to their Savior at the end.
 Indeed, Jesus may speak to the Wife at the end, telling her she had nine days to repent; she dies at that time and is taken to heaven.

 The ballad has much in common with some variants of "The Clerk's Twa Sons O Owsenford".
 The Christmas appearance has been cited to explain why, in that ballad, the two sons are executed, but their father tells their mother they will return at Christmas; the father may mean they will return as ghosts.

 Recordings

+Buell Kazee recorded the song as "Lady Gay" in 1928.